cesar-gz/Project-0/README.md

 Our Website:

+(not currently active)
 https://restaurant-roulette-ghuzh.mongodbstitch.com/
 ### How to get the most recent code everytime before you begin your task:
 type "git pull" in the terminal, when you are in the C:\ ... \Project-0 directory

 ### How to get the website to run:

+1) In one terminal, go to C:\ ... \Project-0\backend directory, type "nodemon server"
+2) In another terminal, go to C:\ ... \Project-0\frontend directory, type "npm start" Our website will pop up in a new tab

 you can login to our MongoDB page to look at our backend

-open a terminal, change your directory in the terminal to C:\ ... \Project-0\frontend

-- to start the frontend, type "npm start" into the terminal, The react app will pop up a tab for you in your default browser, that tab is our website
-    - for some reason the local host doesn't run all the functions correctly, but the MongoDB website link above does

 ### Before you start working on your task:

-- please do not push your new code to the main branch incase it breaks something
+- type "git pull" to get most recent code

 - type "git branch task01" into terminal, to create a branch called task01 (or call it whatever you want), that is the exact copy of the main branch